Franchise Equity Partners Commences 2024 With New Hires And Promotions

 CFO Ari Herman, Senior Associate Grant Mueller, and Associate Alex Chang, and celebrates four promotions

 NEW YORK, Feb.
-5, 2024 /PRNewswire/ -- Franchise Equity Partners (FEP), a private investment firm on a mission to create long-term partnerships with quality franchisees and franchisors, today announced the addition of three hires, Ari Herman, Chief Financial Officer (CFO), Grant Mueller, Senior Associate, and Alex Chang, Associate, alongside four promotions within its investment team: Matt Crowe to Vice President, Katie Haverty to Vice President, John Esposito to Associate, and Riad Hallal to Associate.
-FEP's commitment to strengthening its team from within, while adding the right external additions has helped the private investment firm draw closer to its initial target portfolio of $1 billion.
+6, 2024 /PRNewswire/ -- Franchise Equity Partners (FEP), a private investment firm on a mission to create long-term partnerships with quality franchisees and franchisors, today announced the addition of three hires, Ari Herman, Chief Financial Officer (CFO), Grant Mueller, Senior Associate, and Alex Chang, Associate, alongside four promotions within its investment team: Matt Crowe to Vice President, Katie Haverty to Vice President, John Esposito to Associate, and Riad Hallal to Associate.

 "We're excited to build our team further at FEP and are honored that Ari, Grant, and Alex have joined us as we expand our strategic investment presence in the franchise space.
 Additionally, we pride ourselves on growing from within and couldn't be happier for Matt, Katie, Riad and John," said Scott Romanoff, Co-Managing Partner of FEP.
 "We operate much like a family office and it's that culture that has helped empower our teams as we work towards our initial target portfolio of $1B.
 I'm privileged to work alongside such talented people and look forward to their future contributions at FEP."